ETS-Android5/group-13/README.md

 Obstacle collision and cliff avoidance, In order to facilitate and make significantly safer to travel.

 ### How you are going to make it?
 In order to develop and test we are mostly going to use the emulator SMCE-Godot, in order to have a suitable environment and perform testing we are going to make complex obstacle courses using the software engine Godot.
 As a possible extra deliverable we plan to study our software solution applied to a real car we also plan to make a 3d model of a car, which is to be developed using 3d modeling software.
+In addition and with the aim of creating a truly embedded system we also plan to develop a phone application to control the car.

 ### What kind of technology you are going to use?
 **Runtime environment:** SMCE-Godot.